NOAA-OWP/ngen/test/data/geopackage/README.md

    timestamps.

 > [!NOTE]
-> The **Timestamp** drift is unavoidable by choice.
-Since the **SQLite library version** drift is not, but is also not as obvious, it seemed better to avoid leading people to think regenerating the fixtures, even with no other local changes, would never have any side effects.
+> The timestamp drift is unavoidable by design.
+The SQLite library version
+> drift is less obvious, so it's called out here: regenerating a fixture is
+> never a true no-op, even with no script changes.

 Neither affects test correctness — the SQLite on-disk format is stable and backward/forward compatible, and the C++ loader doesn't care which